IG Graduation Portfolio Series F

 Highlights

-① The portfolio posted a positive return over the quarter as bonds rallied and yields moved lower across the curve.
+① The portfolio posted a positive return over the quarter as short-term bond yields were stabilized by supportive monetary policy.

-② Corporate bonds had the greatest impact on the portfolio’s performance.
+② Corporate bonds had the greatest impact on the portfolio’s performance during the period.

-③ Bonds in the financials sector drove strong returns as yields fell in line with lower rate expectations.
+③ Bonds in the financials sector drove strong returns as spreads moved tighter during the period.

 Total Return 1M 3M YTD 1YR 3YR 5YR 10YR Since Inc. (Jan 30, 2023)